astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 Training Summaries and Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The training loops saves the summaries in the train summary part.
+The training loop saves the summaries in the train summary part.
 By
 using the Tensorboard and pointing to the directory that the logs are
 saved, we can visualize the training procedure.
 The loss and accuracy
 for the train are depicted jointly as below: